CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/city-brain-challenge.rst

   .. figure:: https://raw.githubusercontent.com/CityBrainChallenge/KDDCup2021-CityBrainChallenge/main/images/intersection.png
         :align: center

-In the qualification round, a city-scale road network with more than 1,000 intersections and a 1-hour traffic data is provided.
+In the qualification round, a city-scale road network with more than 1,000 intersections with 1-hour traffic data is provided.
 We use exactly the same road network and traffic data for scoring your submissions.
 The traffic demand changes every 20-minute: during the first 20-minute, there are about a total of 33,000 vehicles entered the road network, the number increases to 40,000 and 47,000 for the next two 20-minutes.
 ===============
 Evaluation
 ===============